ccoenraets/phonegap-workshop/readme.md

 ## Part 7: Using the Location API ##

-1. In index.html, add the following list items to the employee template:
+1. In index.html, add the following list item to the employee template:

     ```html
     <li><a href="#" class="add-location-btn">Add Location</a></li>
     ```

-2. In EmployeeView, register an event listener for the click event of the Add Location list item:
+2. In the initialize() function of EmployeeView, register an event listener for the click event of the _Add Location_ list item:

     ```javascript
     this.el.on('click', '.add-location-btn', this.addLocation);
     ```

-3. In EmployeeView, define the addLocation event handler as follows:
+3. In EmployeeView, define the _addLocation_ event handler as follows:

     ```javascript
     this.addLocation = function(event) {